Deciding when to wean your baby off breast is a very personal choice for mothers and their children.

 A mother's hormones will fluctuate as they wean.

-"One minute you might feel excited about the weaning process and the next minute you might be feeling sad this season is coming to an end," Sadler said.
+"One minute you might feel excited about the weaning process and the next minute you might be feeling sad this season is coming to an end," Sadler says.

 Don't forget: You are in control.

-"It’s really important that you are the one making the decision to wean," Sadler said.
+"It’s really important that you are the one making the decision to wean," Sadler says.
 "Don’t let outside voices or other standards guilt or pressure you into weaning.
-Even when you’ve decided you’re really ready to wean there will be days you question your decision.
+Even when you’ve decided you’re really ready to wean, there will be days you question your decision.
 It’s really important that it’s your decision."

 Ask for help if you need it.

-"Working one-on-one with a lactation consultant is really helpful during the weaning process, because every woman is different, and the weaning process will look different for each person," Sadler said.
+"Working one-on-one with a lactation consultant is really helpful during the weaning process, because every woman is different, and the weaning process will look different for each person," Sadler says.